 Under the prevent duty there are obligations to report a family, who are at risk of being drawn into terrorism or terror related activities.

-St Barnabas Out of School Club will follow this duty by:
+Over the Rainbow will follow this duty by:

-- Reporting the family to the North Yorkshire Police, Channel Police Practitioner by phoning 101. - Supporting that family if the practitioners notice the early signs.
+- Reporting the family to the North Yorkshire Police, Channel Police Practitioner by phoning 101 - Supporting that family if the practitioners notice the early signs.

 Weapons and Dangerous Objects